 The standard method of payment is by direct debit.
 A form can be obtained from the Finance Office.
 For overseas parents, payments may also be made by electronic transfer.
-In exceptional circumstances after discussion with the Finance Department parents and fee-payers may write a cheque in favour of Abingdon School.
+In exceptional circumstances after discussion with the Finance Department parents and fee-payers may organise a direct bank transfer.
 Payments by cash, or by debit or credit card are not accepted.